-Altimum has selected the artwork of Hermann Lacroix for its website.
+The background artwork of Altimum’s website has been influenced by Hermann Lacroix.
 Lacroix’s paintings contain hidden images that reveal themselves over time.
 To some, these paintings may appear somewhat chaotic.
 Yet the brushstrokes and choice of colors can have a calming effect while inviting us to delve deeper into the mystery of each work.

 Hermann Lacroix’s painting style is a metaphor for the work Altimum is passionate about.
 Organizations tend to be mysterious and chaotic places.
 Each person and each team brings color and texture to the work.
 Yet when the vital parts of an organization become misaligned, the chaos can result in failed leadership, employee disengagement, and customer dissatisfaction.
 Altimum’s work consists of assisting leaders and their teams in gleaning the strengths and opportunities buried within their company in order to take action toward a common purpose.